lucaelin/KST/CONTRIBUTING.md

 For now just message me at reddit (/u/lucaelin), discord (lucaelin#5398), or good old mail (github@luca.lsys.ac)!
-I don't really knwo where this is going yet, so let's talk about your ideas.
+I don't really know where this is going yet, so let's talk about your ideas.
 Any input is greatly appreciated! :)